Dublin county hurling team: History

-Dublin won the 2011 National Hurling League title after a 12-point win over Kilkenny in May 2011, the team's first national title since winning the 1938 All Ireland SHC.
+Dublin won the 2011 National Hurling League title after a defeating Kilkenny by 12 points in May 2011, the team's first national title since the 1938 All-Ireland SHC.

 On 7 July 2013, Dublin defeated Galway by 2–25 to 2–13 (scoring 2–21 from play) to win the Leinster SHC final.
 This was the first time since 1961 that Dublin had won the competition.
 The goalkeeper from the 1961 team presented John McCaffrey, the Dublin captain, with the Bob O'Keeffe trophy.

-On 21 June 2025, Dublin defeated Limerick, the favourite for the All-Ireland SHC, by 2–24 to 0–28 to take a place in the 2025 All-Ireland SHC semi-finals.
+On 21 June 2025, Dublin defeated Limerick by 2–24 to 0–28 to reach the 2025 All-Ireland SHC semi-finals.
 However, Dublin then heavily lost the All-Ireland SHC semi-final to Cork.

 Support

 Dublin's hurling team has a fervent following who travel in significant numbers to matches in the provinces.
 The 2000s brought a revival in the fortunes and popularity of Dublin hurling, and Dublin underage teams also had success at that time.
+A supporters' club, "Friends of Dublin Hurling and Camogie", offers bus trips to away matches as well as support and assistance for youth teams in the area.